For documentation on the UI elements that are unique to myBalsamiq, check out the myBalsamiq editor documentation first.

 You can also show the file browser on the left or right of the canvas (in the menu, go to View > File Browser Position).

-You can reorder the tabs by dragging them left or right (or up or down if the file browser is set to the left or right) with your mouse (this can be useful when exporting to PDF, for example).
+When the file browser is shown, you can reorder the tabs by dragging them left or right (or up or down if the file browser is set to the left or right) with your mouse (this can be useful when exporting to PDF, for example).
 Mockups will remember the order of your tabs in a particular folder, even if you close them and reopen them.

 When the tabs for the number of open Mockups cannot be displayed in the space available in the file browsing area, a pop-up menu is displayed to navigate the files.